nextflow-io/nextflow/docs/faq.rst

         """
     }

-How do I iterate over a process nth times?
+How do I iterate over a process n times?
 -------------------------------------------

 To perform a process *n* times, we can specify the input to be